diku-dk/futhark/docs/language-reference.rst

 known statically.
 A tuple behaves in all respects like a record with numeric field names, and vice versa.
 It is an error for a record type to name the same field twice.

+A parametric type abbreviation can be applied by juxtaposing its name and its arguments.
+The application must provide as many arguments as the type abbreviation has parameters - partial application is presently not allowed.
+See `Type Abbreviations`_ for further details.

 String literals are supported, but only as syntactic sugar for arrays of ``i32`` values.
 There is no ``char`` type in Futhark.